Ultimate 2 Weeks Japan Itinerary:

 Tsukiji Market

 Since we visited Japan, the famous Tsukiji fish market has split up.
 The outer market remains in the same site in Tsukiji.
 However, the inner market, where the fish auctions and some of the famous sushi restaurants were, has moved to Toyosu Market.
 Two of the most famous sushi restaurants, Sushi Dai and Daiwa Sushi, are now at Toyosu Market.
 Both continue to have long lines, so make sure to get there early!
 For a shorter wait, Iwasa Sushi is also popular.
-If you’re interested in watching a tuna auction, you can book a guided tour that brings you to the auction viewing area and offers a guided tour of the market itself (although reviews seem mixed depending on the guide).
+We were awake early because of jetlag anyway, so we didn’t mind getting there early for breakfast sushi.

 Go Kart City Tour

 If you want a more interactive and unique tour of Tokyo, book a Go Kart tour!
 These tours are like real life Mario Kart – down to the costumes you wear as you whiz around Tokyo in your go karts.
 You will need an international drivers license to book these go kart tours.
+We were not prepared and did not have an international drivers license ready, so learn from our mistake!

 Day 2: Day Trip to Nikko

 Nikko is the perfect day trip to escape into nature if you need a break from the commotion of the city.
 Japan may be known for its metropolises, but don’t sleep on the amazing natural beauty outside of the big cities.
-There are more waterfalls and lakes to discover in the area around Nikko if you want to extend your stay, but for a day trip I would focus on the main sights below.
-For maximum convenience, you can book a full day private tour from Tokyo to Nikko with a personalized itinerary.
+There are so many waterfalls and lakes to discover in the area around Nikko, and booking a guided day trip is the most efficient way to get a taste.
+We really enjoyed this break from the hustle and bustle of Tokyo.
+If you’re traveling on your own, then the sights below are the higlights of Nikko.

 How to get there: The train from Tokyo to Nikko takes 2-3 hours, so start the day early.
 With the JR Pass, from Tokyo Station take the JR Tohoku shinkansen to Utsonomiya Station.
 Then transfer to the JR Nikko line to JR Nikko Station.
 The train rides back to Tokyo from Nikko can be pretty packed, so make seat reservations to make sure you have a seat on the ride back.
 From JR Nikko Station, walk one block to the main road and follow that main road uphill for about 20 minutes to get to the shrine area.